karlmdavis/justdavis-karl/_it_docs/eddings/puppet.md

 ## Puppet Agent/Client Setup

-Installation and initial configuration of Puppet agents/clients is covered in <%= topic_link("/it/davis/misc/puppet-agent/") %>.
+Installation and initial configuration of Puppet agents/clients is covered in {% collection_doc_link /it/puppet-agent baseurl:true %}.

 ## Puppet References